SanShiv1312/Notes/SEM-3/SCSA1304-ADS/UNIT-3/README.md

 - Data structure `Graph` is similar to tree , but differs from tree by having a **enclosed loop**.
 - More than one path is allowed between two nodes.
 - Any node of a graph can be a 'starting node'.
-- In simple words, graph is the collection of verticies and edges, but you can bring out the cycles or the loops.
+- In simple words, graph is the collection of vertices and edges, but you can bring out the cycles or the loops.
 -                                   **All trees are graphs, but not all graphs can be trees**

 ##### ->Directed graph :
-- It is a graph, i.e., a set of objects that are connected together, where all the `edges are directed` from one vertex to another .
+- It is a graph, i.e., a set of objects that are connected together, where all the `edges are directed` and are `Undirected` from one vertex to another .
 - A directed graph is sometimes called as `Digraph` or `Directed Network`.
 - Nodes connected with edges, and also the edges are assigned with some particular direction or points a direction.